vedthiru/veds-11ty-blog/content/blog/letter-to-lalli.md

 ### Little notes
 Also wanted to remind you these little notes you may find useful.

 - You’re not new to office jobs so it’s no big deal.
 You’ve worked for more than a decade, handled difficult and boring situations.
-This will be no different. ==You got this.==
+This will be no different. **You got this.**
 - Slow down, be methodical, make plenty of notes.
 - Read slowly, read deeply, make plenty of notes.
 - Slow, detailed work trumps fast work in the long run.